Axzerax/Roblox-Zerax/README.md

 * Note that this is only the ui for the project and the code behind it for the ui, you'll need to create an api with a domain name and also the backend for roblox for this to work.

+* You must follow all permissions and requirements from the gpl license.